37cut/37cut.github.io/files/osu/readme.md

 <b>log</b>:
 <i>04-12-2026</i><br>
-everytime I play long streams(eden for example), it looks/feels terrible:<br>
+every time I play long streams(eden for example), it looks/feels terrible:<br>
-the latency seems like changing everytime(I mean the game experience in general, it feels different).
+the latency seems like changing all the time when I login to osu.

 <i>04-11-2026</i><br>
 ok seems like lazer at least works, my \`ur fixed and got my strength back.<br>